October 22, 2021

 An informational dashboard is a passive experience that looks good on marketing websites.
 An actionable dashboard helps you get things done.

-How many times have you actually customized a dashboard?
-Customization is often shorthand for, “We’ll let the user figure it out.”
+How many times have you actually customised a dashboard?
+Customisation is often shorthand for, "We'll let the user figure it out."

-It’s time for some brutal honesty.
-We’ve never deployed the perfect dashboard.
-We’re pretty sure it’s like Sasquatch and the Loch Ness Monster - rumored to exist, but unlikely to be real.
+Time for some brutal honesty.
+We've never deployed the perfect dashboard.
+We're pretty sure it's like Sasquatch and the Loch Ness Monster -- rumoured to exist, but unlikely to be real.

 It's difficult to navigate the resource constraints, user issues, and technical challenges of building any dashboard.
 That's why you should never underestimate the effort it takes to build one.